natcap/invest.users-guide/source/habitat_risk_assessment.rst

 .. figure:: habitat_risk_assessment_images/hra_preproc_wkspace.png

 4. **Criteria** We have divided up criteria into 3 categories: Exposure, Sensitivity, and Resilience.
-These categories correspond to stressor-specific, overlap-specific, and habitat-specific criteria respectively.
-Placing a criteria into one of these categories will only allow rating of that type of input.
+Exposure criteria are specific to a habitat-stressor pairing, and will be applied to the exposure postion of the risk modeling equation.
+Sensitivity criteria are also applied to a specific habitat-stressor pairing, but will be applied to the consequence portion of the risk equation.
+Resilience criteria will likewise be applied to the consequence portion of the risk equation, but are specific to an overall habitat.
+Placing a criteria into one of these categories within the user interface will determine how user ratings are input into the HRA model.
 The default criteria provided are derived from peer-reviewed literature and are recommended as a good set of contributers to risk in a system, but users do have the option to add or remove criteria if desired.
 Only choose this option if the default criteria do not apply to the system being modeled, or do not correctly address all facets of the risk assessment.

 .. figure:: habitat_risk_assessment_images/hra_preproc_criteria.png